 2. Accelerated Database Recovery (ADR)

-What this is: This is a completely new way for SQL Server to perform database recovery in the event of a transaction rolled back, an instance restart or an Availability Group failover.
-Instead of the sometimes unpredictable and less than desired time spent waiting for the database recovery to run, the SQL team has redeveloped how recovery works and has dramatically decreased how long this process takes.
+What this is: This is a completely new way for SQL Server to perform database recovery in the event of a transaction rollback, an instance restart or an availability group failover.
+Instead of the sometimes-unpredictable and less-than-desired time spent waiting for the database recovery to run, the SQL team has redeveloped how recovery works and has dramatically decreased how long this process takes.

 Why this matters: Anyone who has had to wait for a production SQL Server instance to rollback a long transaction or who has had an unfortunate crash during a large data operation knows how painful it is to just wait for recovery to be finished so you can get back in business.
 ADR will provide benefits for SLA and RTO all around.

 Cost of adoption: None.
 Activate it and enjoy (one of those again!).

 3. AlwaysEncrypted with secure enclaves